 This familiar verse in the bible communicates four significant points in God’s plan and purpose.

 God’s love for the world – The world in this context refers to the sinful, fallen people in the world created by God.
 It is never in God’s interest to see His creation perish, but He desires to have everyone saved and come to the knowledge of the truth.

 God gave His only begotten Son – In God’s plan of Salvation for man, He needed a sinless human who could take away the whole world’s sins.

 This was required to restore man to a position where he could be His full representative on earth.
 He gave His Son Jesus Christ to become the propitiation for Adam’s sins that constituted the whole world a sinner.

-The human life inherited in Adam is insufficient for God’s plan through man.
-Therefore, the gift of grace was accomplished because of man and required man’s response to receiving God’s everlasting life.
+The human life inherited from Adam is insufficient for God’s plan through man.
+Therefore, the gift of grace was accomplished because of man and required man’s response to receive God’s everlasting life.

 God’s Reason For Salvation?

-God’s reason for Salvation is to save man entirely from his spirit, soul, and to his body.
+God’s reason for Salvation is to save man’s entire spirit, soul, and to his body.
 The initial work of Salvation commenced by saving the man’s spirit and giving him a new spirit.

 A spirit that substitutes the corrupt spirit inherited through Adam’s sin.
 Also, this spirit qualifies a man to become God’s representative and carry out God’s purpose on earth.